docker-library/docs/harperdb/content.md

 }'
 ```

-After you change the account settings, you’ll need to updated the Basic authentication token by encoding the new credentials in the format <username>:<password> into base64.
+After you change the account settings, you’ll need to updated the Basic authentication token by encoding the new credentials in the format username:password into base64.
 [This makes it easy](https://www.base64decode.org/)